-- E3 Another significant defence interest in the area is the Eskdalemuir Seismological Monitoring Station, which constitutes the UK's component of the Comprehensive Nuclear Test Ban Treaty (CTBT) compliance for nuclear testing.
-There is a current exclusion zone of 10km from the Eskdalemuir seismic array, with the recommendation that any wind turbines built within 17.5km will be made to an improved design to minimise vibrations.
-However a consultation exercise in respect of extending this exclusion zone from 10km to 15km is proposed with the purpose of the Scottish Government seeking to introduce a statutory non-development zone with a radius of 15km. - E4 In 2005 a study concluded that micro-seismic noise is propagated by wind turbine structures, as the rotation of the blades excite modes of vibration of the tower, which in turn resonate at the detection frequencies of the seismic array.
-A maximum permissible background noise increase due to wind turbines (a noise budget) of 0.336nm at Eskdalemuir was recommended

-- and it was agreed that MoD should introduce a statutory consultation zone of 50km around Eskdalemuir.
-MoD permitted development on a first come first served basis as projects entered the planning system, until this noise budget was reached, however, this is a changing situation and potential applicants should contact the MoD's Energy Consents and Planning Team for further information. - E5 Aviation and defence interests are an evolving field with further mitigation solutions currently being researched.
-However, they still remain a significant constraint and one which requires detailed consultation with aviation stakeholders, such as Ministry of Defence(MoD), Civil Aviation Authority, NATS and Airport Operators Association.
-The MoD must be consulted on any proposal over 11 metres in height in respect of military low fly zones and other designated areas. - E6 Areas subject to potential aviation and defence constraints are indicated on Map 3.
+- G3 Another significant defence interest in the area is the Eskdalemuir Seismological Monitoring Station, which constitutes the UK's component of the Comprehensive Nuclear Test Ban Treaty (CTBT) compliance for nuclear testing.
+There is a current exclusion zone of 10km from the Eskdalemuir seismic array, with the recommendation that any wind turbines built within 17.5km will be made to an improved design to minimise vibrations. - In 2005 a study concluded that micro-seismic noise is propagated by wind turbine structures, as the rotation of the blades excite modes of vibration of the tower, which in turn resonate at the detection frequencies of the seismic array.
+A maximum permissible background noise increase due to wind turbines (a noise budget) of 0.336nm at Eskdalemuir was recommended and the MoD introduced a statutory consultation zone of 50km around Eskdalemuir.
+The MoD permitted development on a 'first come first served' basis as projects entered the planning system, until this noise budget was reached.
+However, this is a changing situation and potential applicants should contact the MoD's Energy Consents and Planning Team for further information prior to making planning applications. - Aviation and defence interests are an evolving field with further mitigation solutions currently being researched.
+However, they still remain a significant constraint and one which requires detailed consultation with aviation stakeholders, such as MoD, CAA, NATS and Airport Operators Association.
+The MoD must be consulted on any proposal over 11 metres in height in respect of military low fly zones and other designated areas. - G6 Areas subject to potential aviation and defence constraints are indicated on Map 7.